alefanalytics/blog/_posts/2021-11-19-xva-1-introduction-ccr-cva.md

 This way, at the end of the day, the equality of the previous section is recovered, as the total CVA is the sum of incremental CVAs.

 One would be tempted to use this value also for other purposes such as accounting or risk-adjusted performance attribution.
 This would be a bad idea however, as the incremental CVA values depend on the order in which the trades are booked.
-Think of two identical but opposite trades, the total CVA will be zero, the first one will have a positive incremental CVA and the second a negative one.
+Think of two identical but opposite trades with a new counterparty with which you have signed a netting agreement.
+The trade that is booked first will have a positive incremental CVA, and since the total CVA is zero as the two trades cancel out, the second trade will have a negative incremental CVA.

 For accounting and performance computations, attribution methods are used to allocate the total CVA on the trades[^4], giving each one a *marginal CVA*.
 Among the properties that an attribution method should satisfy is the independence on the order in which the trades have been booked.